Buying a guitar online

-The pick-ups are absolutely vital, too.
-You'll definitely need a high-output bridge humbucker for the tight palm-muted distorted tones that metal demands.
-EMG's active designs have long been the standard pickup of choice, but these days there are plenty of passive options that can capture that level of heft.
+The pickups should be a big consideration, too.
+You'll definitely need a high-output bridge humbucker for the tight palm-muted distorted tones that heavy metal demands.
+EMG's active designs have long been the standard pickup of choice, but these days there are plenty of passive options that can capture that level of heft you need.

 Other factors to consider when buying a guitar for metal include the bridge system - would the addition of a Floyd Rose locking tremolo help improve your solos? - should you opt for seven- or eight-strings, or a low-tuned baritone?
 And, of course, there's the aesthetics to think about: exactly how metal are you prepared to go?